A Hen in the Wolf House: Critical response

-Oliver Sava graded the episode an 'A−' for The A.V.
+Oliver Sava graded the episode an "A−" for The A.V.
 Club, praising the performances of Palicki and MacLachlan, saying, "Palicki [has] the charisma, attitude, and action chops to play a great Bobbi [while] MacLachlan nails those transitions between raging violence and understated humor."
 Sava was also excited about the potential for overarching storylines that developed in the episode, but felt that Simmons and Morse leaving Hydra was the "big negative" of the episode, as he felt that story was "just beginning".
 Eric Goldman of IGN scored the episode an 8.7 out of 10, indicating a "Great" episode, praising the introduction of Palicki as Morse, the interactions between Coulson and Skye, and the performance of MacLachlan, but finding the character of Simmons to have been handled "oddly".
 Jame Hunt, writing for Den of Geek, praised the introduction of Morse as "great on just about every level", and said "The plots might be getting more interesting, but what really gives me hope for the series now is that the script and character moments are also starting to work.
 The verbal jabs actually land in a way they didn't at all last season ... it's yet another good episode for S.H.I.E.L.D."

 Alan Sepinwall gave a positive review of the episode, praising the performances of MacLachlan and Palicki, saying "[Palicki]'s convincingly badass with Mockingbird's trademark battle staves [and] MacLachlan was terrific this week."
 He concluded that "There was nothing tonight as cool as last week's May vs. May smackdown, but "A Hen in the Wolf House" maintained the strong forward momentum this season has had."
-In his positive review for Nerdist, Joseph McCabe said "This week’s episode of S.H.I.E.L.D. does something that no other episode of the show has done — it kicks ass.
-I’ve found S.H.I.E.L.D. interesting, funny, entertaining – and, in its first season, exasperating – but at no point in its run has it plastered a mile-wide grin on my face that lasted long after the end credits.
-The fact that this grin isn’t the result of one-liners or references to Marvel movies, or one specific performance or moment has me smiling again now."
-Kevin Fitzpatrick of Screen Crush was less positive in his review, saying "Agents of S.H.I.E.L.D. has definitely been on a major upswing this season", but lamenting the focus on Skye and the ending of Simmons' Hydra storyline.
+In his positive review for Nerdist, Joseph McCabe said "This week's episode of S.H.I.E.L.D. does something that no other episode of the show has done — it kicks ass.
+I've found S.H.I.E.L.D. interesting, funny, entertaining – and, in its first season, exasperating – but at no point in its run has it plastered a mile-wide grin on my face that lasted long after the end credits.
+The fact that this grin isn't the result of one-liners or references to Marvel movies, or one specific performance or moment has me smiling again now."
+Kevin Fitzpatrick of ScreenCrush was less positive in his review, saying "Agents of S.H.I.E.L.D. has definitely been on a major upswing this season", but lamenting the focus on Skye and the ending of Simmons' Hydra storyline.
 He did, however, note the "flashy appearances" of Palicki and MacLachlan as positives for the episode.